 - Attach your completed and approved course map to your application.
 If you are a graduate student, you must also submit your written confirmation from your course Program Director.

 - Diploma in Languages and the Diploma in Music: we aim to notify you within five working days.
 Diploma in Music students who have also auditioned for access to specialised subjects (for example, Practical Music 1), notification for admission to the subject is sent five working days after the subject deadline.

 - Diploma in Informatics and the Diploma in Mathematical Sciences: we aim to notify you within five working days.
 If you are currently enrolled at the University of Melbourne, we require the current semester’s results before we can assess your application.
-This means we aim to notify you of the outcome of your application within five working days beginning 8 December (for Summer Term 2018 and Semester 1, 2018 applications).
+This means we aim to notify you of the outcome of your application within five working days beginning 9 July 2018 (for Semester 2, 2018 applications).

 * Important note about the application closing dates: